E.E. Sage & Co. – Chicago

-It is an extremely rare ball that can be found in three variants.
-One variant has embossed copy that reads top to bottom with the mouth pointed up (like our museum example), another reads with the mouth down, so the copy starts at the bottom if inverted.
+It is an extremely rare target ball that can be found in three variants.
+One variant has embossed copy that reads top to bottom with the mouth pointed up (similar to our museum example), another variant reads with the mouth down, so the copy starts at the bottom if inverted.
 It was probably made in 1877 only which would attest to there being only six or so known examples in collections.
 These examples have been reported in blue and amber glass.

-Our impressive golden amber target ball was made in a 3-piece mold, has a short neck and a rough sheared mouth.
+Our impressive golden amber target ball was made in a 3-piece mold and has a short neck and a rough sheared mouth.
 It is in perfect condition.

 We first see a listing for Edwin in 1865 when he was a 20-year-old sheet metal worker boarding at 72 Hasted in Chicago, Illinois.
 By 1869, he is a glass cutter at Heath & Milligan boarding at 342 Fulton.